-9.1 Solutions 9.1 Following the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless they concern matters which could not have been addressed at the provisional statement stage, or they reflect a change in the applicant's circumstances.
-In addition, the authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters:

-- (a) which could not have been raised by objectors at the provisional licence stage; or - (b) which, in the authority's opinion, reflect a change in the operator's circumstances. - 9.2 9.2 This Licensing Authority noted the Commission's Guidance that "a licensing authority will not take into account irrelevant matters, i.e. the likelihood of the applicant obtaining planning permission or building regulations approval for the proposal".
+- 9.1 Following the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless they concern matters which could not have been addressed at the provisional statement stage, or they reflect a change in the applicant's circumstances.
+In addition, the authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters: - (a) which could not have been raised by objectors at the provisional licence stage; or - (b) which, in the authority's opinion, reflect a change in the operator's circumstances. - 9.2 This Licensing Authority noted the Commission's Guidance that "a licensing authority will not take into account irrelevant matters, i.e. the likelihood of the applicant obtaining planning permission or building regulations approval for the proposal".

-10 10 Permits / Temporary & Occasional Use Notice
+10 Permits / Temporary & Occasional Use Notice

-10.1.1 10.1.
-Unlicensed Family Entertainment Centre (FEC) gaming machine permits
+10.1.1 Unlicensed Family Entertainment Centre (FEC) gaming machine permits

-10.1.1.1 40.1.1 Where a premises does not hold a premises licence but wishes to provide gaming machines, it may apply to the Licensing Authority for this permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.

-- 10.1.1.3 10.1.1.2 10.1.2.
-The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and/or considering applications, it need not but may have regard to the licensing objectives and shall have regard to nay relevant guidance issued by the Commission. - - a) a full understanding of the maximum stakes and prizes of the gambling that are permissible in unlicensed FECs; - b) that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act: and - c) that staff are trained to have a full understanding of the maximum stakes and prizes.
+- 10.1.1.1 Where a premises does not hold a premises licence but wishes to provide gaming machines, it may apply to the Licensing Authority for this permit.
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use. - 10.1.1.2 The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and in preparing this statement, and/or considering applications, it need not but may have regard to the licensing objectives and shall have regard to nay relevant guidance issued by the Commission. - 10.1.1.3 An application for a permit may be granted only if the Licensing Authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application.
+This Licensing Authority will ask applicants to demonstrate: - a) a full understanding of the maximum stakes and prizes of the gambling that are permissible in unlicensed FECs; - b) that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act: and - c) that staff are trained to have a full understanding of the maximum stakes and prizes.
 (24.7)